cacophony-wj/LeS/BODYSLIDE.md

 17. Once you are satisfied, ensure that the checkbox _Build Morphs_ next to the _Batch Build_ button in the lower left is **enabled**.
 18. **Hold down the CTRL key** (very important) and click _Batch Build_.
 19. You will see a huge list of bodies and outfits.
 Just click _Build_.
 20. A prompt will appear asking where to put your custom-fitted outfits.
-Make sure they go to **_LeS Directory_/mods/BodySlide Output**.
+Make sure they go to **_Licentia Directory_/mods/BodySlide Output**.
 21. **Do not put your outfits anywhere but _BodySlide Output_.**
 22. Click _Select Folder_
 23. Options for 4 helmets will appear.
 These helmets have a bit of hair sticking out.
 Decide what color you want them.